Pot and Trap

 Gear Lending Libraries

 Gear-lending libraries support pot and trap harvesters who are negatively impacted by fishery closures, while also protecting whales from entanglement.
-These libraries provide access to ropeless gear either free of charge to vessels trained in their use to fish in areas closed to buoy lines, or often with a stipend when vessels volunteer to participate in research and trials conducted to improve the design of ropeless systems.
+These libraries provide access to on-demand gear free of charge to harvesters trained in their use to fish in areas closed to buoy lines, or often with a stipend, when harvesters volunteer to participate in research and trials to improve the design of on-demand systems.

 The gear-lending libraries collect feedback from harvesters trialing the equipment.
-This feedback is then used to improve the systems so that they can be fished as closely as possible to traditional methods without impacting catch rates.
+This feedback is used to improve the systems, enabling them to be fished as closely as possible to traditional methods without impacting catch rates.

 More information on the four active gear-lending libraries can be found below.